 Do you have temporary accommodation in London whilst you look for work?

 No: Not a problem.
 This is London after all and there are temporary accommodation options that will suit any budget.
-At the bottom end of the budget, you might want to consider Hostelworld who have really cheap beds in hostels in the middle of Central London, but for those who are looking for a little more than a bed, then we recommend you place a flatmate wanted ad for FREE, or for those of you arriving from overseas, we urge you to take out the Kickstart package which includes accommodation assistance.
+At the bottom end of the budget, you might want to consider Hostelworld who have really cheap beds in hostels in the middle of Central London.
+Another popular option is to sign up with Air Bnb and get a last-minute affordable guest room.
+If you are arriving from overseas, we urge you to take out the Kickstart package which includes accommodation assistance.

 Are you arriving in London by yourself, or are you part of a couple or group of people who want to live together?